 Big bang was a milestone, most probably not the very beginning of something out of nothing.
 In Einstein’s famous equation, E=MC^2, neither energy E nor mass M is a function of volume.
-So, it is conceivable that the universe flew in from a near-infinitely small volume and is blowing like a horn to gargantuan volume, retaining virtually the same total amount of mass M and energy E while C, the speed of light, alone remains unchanged..
+So, it is conceivable that the universe flew in from a near-infinitely small volume and is blowing like the horn of an old gramaphone to gargantuan size, retaining virtually the same total amount of mass M and energy E while C, the speed of light, remains unchanged..

-Despite the universal expansion that is noticeable and the acceleration of the rate of expansion which is disputed by some, which leads to the guesswork of the presence of a dark energy and dark matter in the universe (which, unless proven, is no better a concept than the concept of a Prime Mover called God), we see that stars do come together to become giant stars and then crush themselves into black holes.
+The possibility that the universe is in a state of accelerating expansion leads to the guesswork of the presence of a dark energy and dark matter in the universe (which, unless proven, is no better a concept than the concept of a Prime Mover called God), we see that stars do come together to become giant stars and then crush themselves into black holes.
 Even if a Black Energy does drive the accelerated expansion, a stage must reach that it attenuates

 Why should we worrry about the Big Bang?